kubernetes-study-guide/Kubernetes-Study-Guide/Part-03/06_monitoring_cpu_and_ram_usage/README.md

-# Monitoring cpu and ram.
+# Monitoring cpu and ram

 In this article we're going to demo how you can view how much ram+cpu is being used by your nodes, pods, and containers.
 You can get these metrics using the 'top' command: